Rockwell King DuMoulin: Professional affiliations

 DuMoulin was a member of the Rhode Island Chapter of the American Institute of Architects (AIA), serving as its secretary from 1941 to 1942, its vice president from 1956 to 1958, and its president from 1958 to 1960.
 He was also his chapter's representative to the AIA New England Regional Council from 1958 to 1968.
 He was elected as an AIA Fellow in 1974.

 In 1950, he was one of sixteen architects named by the U.S. Department of State to the sixth Pan–American Congress on Architects which was held in Havana, Cuba.
 DuMoulin would attend the Pan–American Congress of Architects again for the eighth Congress in Mexico City in 1952 and the tenth Congress in Buenos Aires in 1960.
 He was also program director for the 11th Congress which was held in Washington, D.C.

 In 1950, he was one of sixteen architects named by the U.S. Department of State to the 6th Pan–American Congress on Architects which was held in Havana, Cuba.
 DuMoulin would attend the Pan–American Congress of Architects again for the 8th Congress in Mexico City in 1952 and the 10th Congress in Buenos Aires in 1960.
 He was also program director for the 11th Congress which was held in Washington, D.C.

-Personal
+Personal life

 DuMoulin met his future wife at the wedding of fraternity brother Winslow Ames.
 He married Mary Weeden Smith Burke who was from a prominent family from both Providence, Rhode Island and Matunuck, Rhode Island on May 20, 1932.
 The marriage ceremony was performed by DuMoulin's father.
 It was the bride's second marriage—her father was Nathaniel Waites Smith.
 They had two sons, John DuMoulin and Philip DuMoulin.
 The family lived in Matunuck.

 DuMoulin died in South Kingstown, Rhode Island in 1983 at the age of 77.